chutrunganh/OOP.20232.21/README.md

 ```
 **2. Install dependencies**

-Ensure that your system is equipped with the Java JDK, specifically version 9.0 or above, and corresponding JavaFX version t.
+Ensure that your system is equipped with the Java JDK, specifically version 8.0 or above, and corresponding JavaFX version.
 It is also crucial to add the VM option to your IDE to ensure proper functionality:
 ```plaintext
 --module-path ${PATH_TO_FX} --add-modules javafx.controls,javafx.fxml,javafx.media
 ```